 Caring for your feet includes:

-Checking and caring for your feet every day
+Checking your feet every day

 Getting a foot exam each time you see your health care provider